unity-framework/Config/readme.md

 ## Usage

-Suppose you have a **configurations/database.php** file in your project folder containing the follow configurations:
+Suppose you have a **configurations/database.php** file in your project folder containing the following configurations:

 ```php
 <?php